 1. Prioritize Your Pre- and Post-Race Fuel

 The snack you eat before your turkey trot is a key part of your race day.
 Compared to a marathon, the 5K is a relatively short distance.
-Nevertheless, it's important to prioritize carbohydrate-rich foods before your race, like oatmeal or banana, recommends the National Academy of Sports Medicine (NASM).
+But it's still important to prioritize carbohydrate-rich foods before your race, like oatmeal or banana, recommends the National Academy of Sports Medicine (NASM).
 Carbs supply your muscles with energy, giving you some extra oomph during your run.

-After your race, replenish your energy stores, promote protein digestion and rehydrate your body, advises NASM.
+After your race, replenish your energy stores, promote protein digestion and rehydrate your body, advises the NASM.
 Choose snacks or meals filled with lean proteins and carbohydrates.
 Because it's Thanksgiving, if you're planning a large afternoon feast, consider keeping your post-race meal light and high in protein.